Jagle: Building a Large-Scale Japanese Multimodal Post-Training Dataset for Vision-Language Models: Limitations

 \section{Limitations}

 \textbf{Optimal Dataset Mixture.} Jagle is constructed from diverse data sources to cover all five categories; however, we do not explicitly control or optimize the proportion of each category.
 Prior works suggest that dataset mixture plays a crucial role in model performance~\citep{tong2024cambrian,chen2026olmix}.
-Exploring optimal mixtures across categories is an important direction for future work and may further improve model capabilities.
+Exploring optimal mixtures across categories is an important direction for future work.

 \textbf{Data Filtering.} We employ Qwen3-VL to generate question-answer pairs, but model-based generation methods are known to suffer from issues such as hallucination and limited diversity~\citep{niklaus2026finephrase}.
 Addressing these challenges could further improve dataset quality.
 For large-scale datasets, both rule-based and model-based filtering strategies are promising approaches~\citep{nvidia2025nvidianemotron3efficient}.